Losant/mqtt-to-http-bridge/README.md

 * `url` - "mqtt://localhost:1883"
 * `topic` - "telemetry/{device-mac-address}/{sensor-type}"

-For example, a device with a MAC address of `00:1B:44:11:3A:B7` reporting a temperature value will publish a message to the following topic:
+For example, a device with a MAC address of `00:1B:44:11:3A:B7` reporting a temperature value publishes a message to the following topic:

 ```
 telemetry/00:1B:44:11:3A:B7/temperature